 There are mo application, origination, or disbursement fees if you take out a student loan with INvestEd — but there is a 0.25% rate discount if you sign up for automatic payments.

 MEFA could be a good choice if you’re partway through your degree or plan to start attending school full time later on.
 This is because MEFA allows borrowers to defer their loans for up to five years while they’re still in school.

 Sallie Mae is another lender that allows borrowers to be enrolled less than half time.

 However, keep in mind that you’ll need to be enrolled at least half time if you want to use a Sallie Mae loan to cover personal expenses on top of school tuition and fees.
-With Sallie Mae, you can borrow $1,000 up to your school’s cost of attendance.
+With Sallie Mae, you can borrow $1,000 up to 100% of school-certified cost of attendance.

 Learn More: How to Get a Student Loan for Online College

 How to take out student loans as a part-time student

 If you decide to take out student loans as a part-time student, follow these four steps:

 - Fill out the FAFSA.
 To apply for federal student loans and other federal aid, you’ll need to complete theFree Application For Federal Student Aid (FAFSA).
 How much you qualify for in federal student loans will depend on your financial information, enrollment status, dependency status, and what year you are in school.

 - Take any scholarships or grants first.
 You might qualify for school-specific college scholarships or grants through the FAFSA.
 Unlike student loans, you won’t have to worry about repaying these types of financial aid.
 You can also find scholarships and grants elsewhere — such as through local or national businesses or nonprofit organizations.